 Today Ollie and I had a little Homecoming dance planning meeting.

-I don't know what the deal is, but do kids not date anymore?
+I don't know the deal, but do kids no longer date?

 and honestly, it's what got me out of bed some days.

 I got asked out and asked out many different boys, and it was so fun.

 These days, the only date dances are Homecoming and Prom.

 Maybe I'm just old.

 Anyway, the other thing I've noticed is that kids don't really date,

 they basically just hang out in big giant groups.

 There is nothing wrong with that, except those aren't dates!